akulumbeg/adventofcode/README.md

-# Advent of Code 2019
+# Advent of Code
-My take on Advent of Code 2019, programmed (mostly) in R
+My take on Advent of Code, programmed mostly in R.
+Currently focusing on 2019, the other years are slowly being added, but it will take some time.